 Aviation Management Degree

 The Aviation Management degree focuses on the business knowledge needed for success in the airline and aviation industries, emphasizing general management and comprehensive understanding of all aspects of aviation operations.
 The degree contains an embedded general business minor and 14 hours of free electives to tailor the degree to career aspirations.
-The degree leads to careers with airlines, aircraft manufacturers, airports, and other segments of the aviation industry.
+The degree leads to careers in the private and public sector with airlines, aircraft manufacturers, airports, and other segments of the aviation industry.

 Students graduating from the Aviation Management, B.S. program will: